drufball/yosai/_drafts/actualization.md

 The woman sniffed.
 "No, I'm an _artist_."

 Moto sighed.
-"I think my boyfriend would like you."
+"I think my friend would like you."

 "Oh?
 And is he the chunin-ranked individual waiting for you at the Bloodhall?"
 She looked at him knowingly.
 So much for distracting her.